Continuous Integration Delivers Advantages for Business

 Build Automation refers to the ability to either automatically trigger and/or build a clean version of your product application or website via a single command or action from raw components.
 Many teams now take this further and allow their systems to be built solely from the code that is obtained from their version control.
-Build Automation can take a 30 minute task and turn it into several seconds.
-Establishing the patterns that your developers perform to start a clean or new system (whether this be a production, staging, or development build) will save you time in the long term.
+Build Automation can take a 30-minute task and turn it into several seconds.
+Establishing the patterns that your developers perform to start a clean or new system (whether this is a production, staging, or development build) will save you time in the long term.

 Build Automation does come with risk.
 There are times when the process for building must change - affecting the way your application is built.
-Identifying your product's building process can be a time investment which will front load the development costs.
+Identifying your product's building process can be a time investment which will front-load the development costs.
 But in the end, the efficiency and ability to get new employees up and going quickly with an environment is well worth it, particularly in bigger teams and shops.

 Build Automation allows you to automate the deployment of your product application as well.

 Automated Deployment is the process of consistently pushing a product to various environments on a “trigger”.
 It enables you to quickly learn what to expect every time you deploy an environment with much faster results.
 This combined with Build Automation can save development teams a significant amount of hours.